Movie Theater Business Model | How Do Movie Theaters Make Money

 Tickets

-As discussed earlier, It is common ground for every ticket carrying a person with seats and a movie projector.
-However, it is to be noted here, that a cinema hall is allowed to have different sections of seats according to their floor plan.
+As discussed earlier, it is common ground for every ticket carrying a person with seats and a movie projector.
+However, it is to be noted here that a cinema hall is allowed to have different sections of seats according to its floor plan.

 For example, some theatres also operate on a slightly changed pricing mechanism.
 They can give out some special seats for people who are willing to pay more.
 Those with premium seats would enjoy more comfort and more accessibility while watching the movie.
 All these are made in adjustments to improve the overall movie-going experience for the people.